DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-04-14-problems-with-course.md

 ---
 title: Problems with a course
-description: Exploration into highlighting problems with a course before publishing.
+description: Exploration into highlighting problems with a course before publishing
 date: 2019-04-14
 screenshots:
   items: